 Guraidhoo Manta point was another one of my favorite dive points, for I witnessed many Manta rays and eagle rays near the cleaning stations coming up to clean their gills and skin from the smaller fishes.

 Also, there are many wreck diving opportunities available for advanced scuba divers.
 If you want your travels to be focussed on diving, then try out live boarding experiences in the Maldives.
+Spending days in the midst of the ocean, watching the dance of the waves, and resplendent fishes, is nothing short of a dream, ain’t it?

 Best Scuba Diving Locations in Africa